dboris/opam2-cross-ios/README.md

 opam2-cross-ios
 ===============

-This repository provides an update to opam 2.0 of the original [opam-cross-ios](https://github.com/ocaml-cross/opam-cross-ios), and contains an iOS toolchain featuring OCaml 4.07.1, as well as some commonly used packages.
+This repository provides an update to opam 2.0 of the original [opam-cross-ios](https://github.com/ocaml-cross/opam-cross-ios), and contains an iOS toolchain featuring OCaml 4.14.0 and 4.07.1, as well as some commonly used packages.

 The supported build systems are macOS 10.9 and later.
 The supported target systems are 64-bit x86 iOS simulator and ARM iOS.